LetsCodeItLLC/frontend-takehome/README.md

 ## Acceptance Criteria

-- For the multiselect dropdown's initial state:
-  - the multiselect should have a placeholder text "Select..."
+- The multiselect in its initial, empty state should display a placeholder text of "Select..."
-- When a user types a non-empty string in the input box, the component should query the list of matching results from the `getColors` API.
+- When the user types a non-empty string in the input box, the component should query the list of matching results from the `useGetColor` hook
   - For sanitizing the search string, a text-to-lowercase transformation should suffice.
   - The UI should be performant, and not incur too many promise calls.
-In other words, we do not want to fetch the list of matching results for every time the input box changes gets updated.
-Think of a way to limit the number of times `getColor` is called on search input's change listener.
+In other words, think of a way to limit the number of times `useGetColor` is called on search input's change listener.
-  - The multiselect should fetch and display the results from the `getColor` API.
+- The user should only be able to select an option once.
+Filter the data from `useGetColor` with the set of selected options.
-  - We should also have an appropriate empty state for a 0 result set from the `getColor` API.
+- The results list should display an empty state for zero results returned from `useGetColor`.

-TODO:
-- The list of options should filter out the list of that are already selected
-- Clicking on the selected token should remove the option from the selection list.
+- Clicking on the selected token should remove the option from the selected list.
+- The user can only select up to three (3) options.
+Disable the text input once there are three selected options.

 # Development
 Clone a copy of this repository, and run the following commands in your CLI to start development